Regular walking can help you maintain a healthy lifestyle and remain independent.

 Make sure to warm-up and gently stretch before your walk.
 Start walking slowly for the first 10 minutes or so before increasing to a faster speed.
 After your walk, take a few minutes to cool down and let your heart rate return to normal.
 Try a few gentle stretches before and after walking.
 Focus on moving the joints in your lower body.
 Add any movements that feel pleasant to your routine.

-A good way to judge how fast to walk is to rate how you feel on a scale of 0-10, where 0 is resting and 10 is working extremely hard.
-To feel the benefits without pushing yourself too hard, your walking should be somewhere between a 3 (moderate) and 6 (somewhat hard).
+Want to feel the benefits without pushing yourself too hard?
+Your walking should be somewhere between a 3 (moderate) and 6 (somewhat hard).
 Stop if you need to.
 Pushing ahead when it’s not safe can cause injury.

 Many people use assistive products to get around.
 Walking aids improve balance, increase stability, and assist with general weakness or injury.
-They provide safety by preventing falls and improve independence by supporting you to move without the help of a carer or loved one.
-Some common assistive products are explained in the following sections.
+They provide safety by preventing falls.
+They improve independence by supporting you to move without the help of a carer or loved one.

 Safety notice: The following aids should be selected and used under professional advice only.
 Consult an allied health professional to find the best walking aid for your needs.